grt47sjrhn-boop/automatic-winner/substrate-shared/Registries/readme.md

 ---

-## Final note
+## Final Note

 Keep per‑type registries clean and narratable.
 Let the super manager do the heavy lifting when you need cross‑axis clarity, orchestration, and analytics.
-This architecture keeps PRISMx resilient, extensible, and mythically coherent — every tick narratable, every overlay interpretable.
+Profiles and overlays extend the substrate with presets and narratable math.
+This architecture keeps PRISMx resilient, extensible, and mythically coherent — every tick narratable, every overlay interpretable, every profile a mythic stance.